College of Education and Human Development

 GRADUATES ARE QUALIFIED FOR A VARIETY OF CAREERS.

-- Teach children in Head Start or a child care program.
+- Provide developmental services or service coordination for children birth to three or teach children in an early childhood special education class, Head Start or a child care program.

 - Teach children in kindergarten, first, second, or third grade.